 This mandate is also arbitrary and unfair.
 No other private enterprise is held to this obligation.
 Any expansion of this requirement beyond the cannabis industry would never receive legislative approval - and if it did - would make New York State the least competitive state for business in the nation and begin an exodus of jobs and businesses from New York.

-For the reasons stated above, we encourage that, if the legislature acts to approve a version of Part H, this section be removed from any final legislation.
+For the reasons stated above, we encourage that this section be removed from any final legislation.